lmucs/cher-ami/go/api.md

 ### Get comments for message [GET]
 Fetch the comments for the given message, paginated.
 The comments will always be returned in order of descending creation date.
-The message must be of a public circle or a private circle to which the current user belongs, and the current user must not be blocked from the circle.
+If the current user is not an admin, the message must be in a public circle or a private circle to which the current user belongs AND the current user must not blocked by the message author or circle owner.

 + Parameters
     + before (optional, string, `2015-02-28T22:11:07Z`) ... only return comments created before this datetime